Kaljurand/PhrasebookEst/phrasebook/README.md

 Testing
 -------

-One test run can take up to 8 minutes on an Intel i3.
+One testrun can take up to 8 minutes on an Intel i3.
 The runtime does not depend on the number of tests but rather on which files need to be recompiled.

 	time ./test.sh